Wage-Setting Constraints and Firm Responses to Demand Shocks: Details on Data Sources

-\subsubsection{Portugal}
+\subsection{Portugal}

-We focus on individuals aged 18 to 65, excluding apprentices, workers in agriculture or mining, those in skilled agricultural occupations, individuals in fishing or other excluded occupations, and those with unidentified occupations.
-We also exclude workers based in the islands (\textit{Azores} and \textit{Madeira}) or abroad, those without reported earnings or remuneration, and individuals with worker identifiers of fewer than six digits.
-Following the internal instrument definition \citep{LMS2022}, we focus on mean wages for ``stayer" workers who remain with the same firm for at least seven years within each eight-year cohort window.
-We keep only firms with at least two stayers per year that appear continuously in QP over the eight years of each cohort.
-For firms with non-negative VA, we define the internal demand shock as an indicator equal to one for those in $\tau=0$ who are in the top half of the VA growth distribution within each two-digit industry.
-The resulting number of firms in each cohort used in the estimation with the internal instrument for Portugal is reported in Table~\ref{tab:cohort_size}.
-When using the external instrument, we restrict the sample to firms that exported in at least three years prior to or including 2007 and whose cumulative real exports over 2005–2007 accounted for at least 1\% of their cumulative real revenue during the same period.
-Following \cite{garin2024responsive}, we further restrict the sample to firms whose share of exports to Angola or Spain between 2005 and 2007 is less than 90\% of total exports.
+We focus on individuals aged 18 to 65, excluding apprentices, workers in agriculture or mining, those in skilled agricultural occupations, individuals in fishing, and those with unidentified occupations.
+We also exclude workers based in the islands (\textit{Azores} and \textit{Madeira}) or abroad, those without reported earnings or remuneration, and individuals with invalid worker identifiers.
+When workers have multiple firms in a given year, we use the wage from the highest-wage firm in the year.

+For the internal instrument, we define the mean firm wage for ``stayer" workers who remain with the same firm for at least seven years within each eight-year cohort window, though we consider an alternative definition using ``incumbent'' workers.
+Additionally, we keep only firms with at least two stayers per year that appear continuously in QP over the eight years of each cohort.
+The resulting number of firms in each cohort used in the estimation with the internal instrument is reported in Appendix Table~\ref{tab:cohort_size}.

+For the external instrument we similarly define the firm wage using stayers.
+Additionally, we apply several sample restrictions.
+We restrict to firms that exported in 2005--2007 and whose cumulative real exports over the period accounted for at least 1\% of the cumulative real revenue.
+Following \cite{garin2024responsive}, we restrict to firms whose share of exports to Angola or Spain between 2005 and 2007 is less than 90\% of total exports. \footnote{We exclude product–country shifts that are missing, either because they are the only suppliers to that market and are therefore mechanically dropped, or because the import demand shift is undefined in the post period.
+This results in dropping a small number of firms from the sample.}